 Xmal Deutschland’s third album Viva, produced by The Stranglers’ Hugh Cornwell, is a slight departure in sound and style from the band’s previous offerings.
 This record has a bit more pop sensibility, and trades the band’s staunch all-German vocals for a handful of tracks with English vocals, including “Sickle Moon” and “Morning (Will There Really Be),” an adaptation of the poem by Emily Dickinson.
 Songs like “Matador” and “Polarlicht” are still in singer Anja Huwe’s native tongue, and further emphasize the Xmal Deutschland’s importance in the gothic pantheon.

 Further Listening: All About Eve- All About Eve

 31. The Sisters of Mercy- Floodland (Merciful Release, 1987)

 Recorded in response to the original band’s departure, vocalist Andrew Eldritch and trusty drum machine Doctor Avalanche collaborated with rock opera maestro Jim Steinman and The Damned/The Gun Club bassist Patricia Morrison for what is all but a solo record in name only.
 The results are massive, almost comedically over-the-top, and are as dramatic as the circumstances that were occurring behind the scenes.

 The sprawling staple “This Corrosion” was originally intended as a follow-up single for the James Ray and Eldritch offshoot The Sisterhood, but instead became the catalyst and centerpiece of the second coming of The Sisters of Mercy.

-The choice should have been the Gothic Rock Masterpiece that is First and Last and Always, but we decided to troll our fellow TSOM fans in honor Andrew Eldritch’s wicked sense of humor.
+We’re aware that the choice *should have been* the Gothic Rock Masterpiece that is First and Last and Always, but we decided to troll our fellow TSOM fans in honor Andrew Eldritch’s wicked sense of humor.
 Let’s also not forget that goth has the tendency to be campy-as-fuck, so what better way to showcase that side of the spectrum?
 At any rate, here is “Black Planet” from that album just to keep y’all satisfied: